bitwuzla/bitwuzla/docs/cpp/classes/bitwuzla.rst

 instance is created, configuration options are fixed and **cannot** be changed.
 :cpp:class:`bitwuzla::Sorts <bitwuzla::Sort>` and
 :cpp:class:`bitwuzla::Terms <bitwuzla::Term>` are **independent** of a
-:cpp:class:`bitwuzla::Bitwuzla` instance and can be shared accross Bitwuzla instances.
+:cpp:class:`bitwuzla::Bitwuzla` instance and can be shared across Bitwuzla instances.

 Bitwuzla supports **incremental solving** via